BladeRunnerJS/scaling-js-apps/overview/build.md

 ![Modular App](../img/modularapp.png)

-*Are the any designers in the house?*
+*Are there any designers in the house?*